Salah Zulfikar filmography

 Salah Zulfikar (1926–1993) was an Egyptian actor and film producer, who appeared in over 100 feature films, several short films, stage, television and radio serials.
 Zulfikar's film debut was in 1956 in a leading role becoming one of the most dominant leading men in Egyptian cinema.
 He starred in action, crime, war, drama, horror, romance, and romantic comedies.

-Salah Zulfikar's film debut was in Wakeful Eyes (1956) alongside Shadia, and his successful career in film lasted into the 1990s.
+Salah Zulfikar's film debut was in Wakeful Eyes (1956), and his successful career in film lasted into the 1990s.
 His film production career started in 1958, and he produced fourteen feature films.
-On the stage, Zulfikar's debut was in 1964’s A Bullet in the Heart based on Tawfik El Hakim’s novel, alongside Laila Taher.
+On the stage, Zulfikar's debut was in 1964’s A Bullet in the Heart based on Tawfik El Hakim’s novel.
 Afterwards, he starred in more than twenty plays in Cairo theatres.
 In television, his debut was in 1969's The Man with Five Faces, throughout his career, Zulfikar starred in more than fifty miniserieses.

 He participated in over 250 artistic projects either cinematic, televised, radio or stage.
 He was a film producer and film, stage, television, and radio actor.

 Salah Zulfikar produced five films and starred in ten, two of which as an actor and a producer with a total of thirteen films listed in the top 100 films in the centenary of Egyptian cinema.
 Zulfikar played all kind of roles in an impressive career spanning over thirty seven years.